-Millennials get a bad rap.
-People have accused them of being lazy, killing industries, and wasting their money on avocado toast.
-But millennials make up the majority of the rental market.
+Millennials make up the majority of the rental market.
 And their tendency to rent rather than buy benefits you as a multifamily developer, owner, or manager.
-Marketing to millennials can actually help you sign leases faster.
+In fact, marketing to millennials can actually help you sign leases faster!

 This post covers:

 - How millennials have changed the rental market

 - The top 5 ways to appeal to millennial renters